 I was a little taken off guard by just how much information was in this course.
 The course promised 19.5 hours of video, but it took me more than three months to get through all of the material.
 Granted I was going through the course while working full time and raising 5 kids, but this went way above and beyond what I was expecting.

 Beginning or Advanced Life Coaches Will Benefit From This Course

 Ramsay's style is easy to follow, and he has continued to add a lot of additional material to the course since it was first introduced to answer questions from students.
-Far from simply a seminar on goal setting, this was a course in human psychology.
-Core values, learning styles, workbooks, frameworks, understanding human behavior, communication skills, and yes goal setting, it covered most everything I've come across in my own practice and then some.
+Far from a simple seminar on goal setting, this was a course in human psychology.
+Core values, learning styles, workbooks, frameworks, understanding human behavior, communication skills, and yes, goal setting, this course covered almost everything I've come across in my own practice and then some.